 Meanwhile, as the neighboring communities of GLENVILLE and HOUGH became increasingly AFRICAN AMERICAN, the question of establishing an African American garden began to increasingly emerge.
 The issue was first raised in 1961 by Cleveland city councilman Leo Jackson who proposed building a “Negro Cultural Garden.”
 The idea was intended not only to give African Americans representation in the gardens, but also to preserve the green space of Rockefeller Park against encroaching urban development.
 Despite the project’s endorsement by Mayor ANTHONY J. CELEBREZZE, it was voted down by the city’s finance committee.
 After the assassination of Martin Luther King, Jr. in 1968, Jackson sought to revive the issue of a “Negro Garden” with the statue of the late civil rights leader as its centerpiece.
 However, the idea of an African American Garden continued to remain unaddressed.
 A bust of Booker T. Washington added to the American Colonial Garden in 1970 proved to be an insufficient answer to the need of black representation in the gardens.
 In 1976, Congressman LOUIS STOKES revived the initiative to create an African American Garden.
 Although the garden was dedicated in October 1977, it remained unfinished until its final completion in June 2016 through the efforts of Cleveland Mayor Frank G. Jackson.
 In 1985, during the MAYORAL ADMINISTRATION OF GEORGE V. VOINOVICH, the CHINESE Garden was established as a gift to Cleveland from its SISTER CITY of Taipei, Taiwan, a partnership established by Mayor RALPH J. PERK in 1975.
 However, the Chinese Garden delegation, concerned about the garden’s visibility, insisted that its location be in Wade Park, across from the CLEVELAND MUSEUM OF ART.
 They also contended that the Chinese Garden would give more attention to the Cultural Gardens and help promote development of the nearby neighborhoods.
 Despite initial opposition from the mayor and the CCGF, the Chinese Garden was ultimately dedicated on the spot that the Chinese delegation had requested.

 The third wave of Cultural Gardens commenced in the 2000s and remains ongoing.
 It reflected the composition of Greater Cleveland’s new immigrant populations as well as new political realities in the old world.
 The Yugoslav Garden had originally existed as a partnership between delegations from the Slovenian, Serbian, and Croatian communities.
 However, the dissolution of Yugoslavia in the 1990s led to the parallel dissolution of the Yugoslav Garden.
 In 1991, the SLOVENIAN Garden inherited the Yugoslav Garden site.
 In 2006, Alex Machaskee, then President and Publisher of The Plain Dealer, led the effort to establish the SERBIAN Garden.
 The latter was dedicated in 2008 and inherited the Yugoslav Garden’s bust of the poet-philosopher Petar II Petrović-Njegoš.
 Finally, the CROATIAN Garden was dedicated in 2010.
 In addition to the ex-Yugoslav gardens, the INDIAN Garden was dedicated in 2005, reflecting the growing Indian population in Greater Cleveland.
 Complementing the Lithuanian and Estonian Gardens, the LATVIAN Garden was established in 2006.
 2008 saw the establishment of the Azerbaijan Garden, the second garden after the Chinese Garden not built with the funds from a local ethnic community.
 Although Azerbaijanis were never a major presence within CLEVELAND’S POST-SOVIET COMMUNITY, the city nevertheless became noteworthy as the place where longtime Azerbaijani political leader, Heydar Aliyev, passed away during treatment at the CLEVELAND CLINIC.
 The dedication of the ARMENIAN Garden in September 2010 was greeted with much fanfare by Cleveland’s Armenian community and played an instrumental role in the revitalization and further expansion of the gardens.
 The establishment of the nearby TURKISH and RUSSIAN gardens soon followed in 2016 and 2018 respectively.
-Leaving the feuds of the old world behind, the resulting concentration of the Armenian, Turkish, Russian, and Azerbaijan gardens together at the intersection of Martin Luther King and East Blvd. closely reflected the political geography of the Caucasus (with the notable exceptions of Georgia and Iran).
+Leaving the feuds of the old world behind, the resulting concentration of the Armenian, Turkish, Russian, and Azerbaijan gardens together at the intersection of Martin Luther King and East Blvd. closely reflected the political geography of the Caucasus (with the notable exceptions of GEORGIA and Iran).

 Other new gardens dedicated since 2000 include the Albanian, Syrian, and Ethiopian gardens.
-The Lebanese Garden is currently under construction after breaking ground in May 2019, and the Colombian, KOREAN, NATIVE AMERICAN, Pakistani, Uzbek, and VIETNAMESE gardens are currently in the planning stages.
+The Lebanese Garden is currently under construction after breaking ground in May 2019, and the Colombian, KOREAN, NATIVE AMERICAN, UZBEK, VIETNAMESE, and Pakistani gardens are currently in the planning stages.
 The proposed Colombian Garden is set to be the first HISPANIC garden, and Cleveland’s significant Puerto Rican and Mexican communities have likewise expressed interest in establishing gardens of their own.
-In addition, other groups, notably the Brazilians, Filipinos, Iranians, Jamaicans, and Macedonians, have expressed interest in establishing new gardens, ensuring further expansion of the Cultural Gardens in the coming years.
+In addition, other groups, notably the Brazilians, Filipinos, Iranians, Jamaicans, Macedonians, and Georgians, have expressed interest in establishing new gardens, ensuring further expansion of the Cultural Gardens in the coming years.
 On June 11, 2019, construction commenced on the new Centennial Peace Plaza, designed by former Cuyahoga County architect Berj A. Shakarian, who also designed the Armenian Garden.
 Built in honor of the 100th anniversary of the Cultural Gardens, the plaza will serve as a geographic focal point uniting them all.
 It is the centerpiece of the latest phase of Cultural Gardens expansion, which in many ways, mirrors the first phase of 1916-1940.
 Meanwhile, the annual One World Day celebrations continue to grow, with an annual naturalization ceremony of new immigrants introduced by the CCGF in 2002.
 Wael Khoury, MD, of the Syrian Garden, has served as the President of the CCGF since April 2017.

 Today, the Cleveland Cultural Gardens proudly stand as major landmarks in the city.
 Together, they serve as a tribute to Cleveland’s position as a global hub on the Lake Erie shore, along the longest international border in the world, between the U.S. and Canada.
 Even more significantly, they honor the city’s ethnic diversity and symbolize the ability of Cleveland’s various immigrant groups to overcome old world animosities and build a common future in the new world.
 In the gardens, one can encounter monuments of feuding nations standing side-by-side – Arab and Jew, Armenian and Turk, British and Irish, Croat and Serb, and Indian and Pakistani.
 It is also the only place in the world that one can find a statue of Mahatma Gandhi on a boulevard named after Martin Luther King, Jr. At this time more than ever, the gardens serve as an important symbol for the hope of international peace and cooperation.